Skip to main content

 isolate_handle.terminate_execution();

-// Give the runtime enough heap to terminate
+// Give the runtime enough headroom to terminate without

 5 * current_value